UKCloud/documentation/articles/openshift/oshift-netpol.md

 ## Interacting with NetworkPolicy objects

-NetworkPolicy objects can interacted with on the command line using the full name networkpolicy or short name netpol, for example:
+NetworkPolicy objects can be interacted with on the command line using the full name networkpolicy or short name netpol, for example:

 ``` oc get netpol ``` - List NetworkPolicy objects in the current project.